sdss/meeting-2025/index.md

 ---
 layout: home
 announcements:
+  - title: "Registration Closed"
+    date: "April 28, 2025"
+    text: "We've reached our venue's capacity, so registration and payment options are now closed.
+If you were unable to complete payment, we’d be delighted to have you join us online.
+Thank you for the overwhelming response from the SDSS community, we’re excited to see everyone in Heidelberg in one month!"
   - title: "Waiting list and remote participation registration are now open"
     date: "March 19, 2025"
     text: "Registration for the in-person attendance waiting list and remote participation is now open.
 Please note that your in-person registration is **not confirmed until the registration fee has been paid**, so please complete the registration as soon as possible to confirm your attendance.
 Remote participation remains free and available to everyone!